-- Can I bill a Z code without completing a SDoH screening? - o Generally, yes.
+- Can I bill a Z code without completing a SDoH screening? - Generally, yes.
 Diagnosis codes (e.g., Z codes) cannot be submitted on a claim without a procedure code.
 If an SDoH screening was not completed (i.e. no G code) at time of appointment, providers are still required to indicate all diagnoses relevant to the provided service.
 For example, an established adult patient with diabetes may discuss inaccessibility of healthy food options when discussing challenges associated with managing their A1c at their annual physical.
 If it's inappropriate for the provider to complete a full SDoH screening (e.g., patient declined), the provider may include Z59.41 (food insecure) with the typical procedure code for the service provided. - However, TI participants must use a prescribed G code to satisfy the TI milestone.
 Every Z code will need a G code, but not every G code will need a Z code (i.e. if the patient screened for SDoH has no needs identified). - What happens if a claim gets voided or denied?
-Will I need to resubmit the G and Z codes? - No. The ASU TIPQIC team can see all claims from AHCCCS Complete Care (ACC) and ACC-RBHA plans regardless of adjudication status. - What G code do I submit if a patient screens positive in a SDoH screening for several HRSNs but only wants a referral for some services? - Submit G9919 and the Z code(s) that align with the HRSN referrals.
+Will I need to resubmit the G and Z codes? - No. The ASU TIPQIC team can see all claims from AHCCCS Complete Care (ACC) and ACC-RBHA plans regardless of adjudication status.
+Since G9919 and G9920 are no-pay codes, it is expected that these claim lines will be denied.
+However, if the entire claim including a payable service is voided or denied, please contact the AHCCCS TI team. - What G code do I submit if a patient screens positive in a SDoH screening for several HRSNs but only wants a referral for some services? - Submit G9919 and the Z code(s) that align with the HRSN referrals.
 Detail all identified needs and referrals (requested or refused by the patient) in your EHR.